RUSSIA: Prison, trials, investigations for religious meetings

 Ul.
 Krasnoarmeyskaya 10

-Forum 18 wrote to Oryol Region FSB on 22 June to ask why Christensen was considered so dangerous he had to be kept in custody, whether any other people are or would be charged in the case, and when and where Christensen's case was likely to be heard.
+Forum 18 wrote to Oryol Region FSB on 22 June to ask why Christensen was considered so dangerous he had to be kept in pre-trial detention, whether any other people are or would be charged in the case, and when and where Christensen's case was likely to be heard.
 No reply has been received as of the afternoon of the Oryol working day of 23 June.

 Oryol Regional Court declared the Oryol Jehovah's Witness community an "extremist" organisation on 14 June 2016 and ordered it to be liquidated and its activities banned.
 This decision came into force on 18 October 2016 after the Supreme Court rejected the Jehovah's Witnesses' appeal.
 A further appeal was refused consideration by the Supreme Court on 27 March 2017.